Key Challenges in the Consumer Electronics Industry in 2024

 Although the Covid-19 pandemic has significantly contributed to the instability of consumer electronics supply chains, it is still one of the reasons behind it.
 In fact, Covid-19 just exacerbated existing issues with the supply chain.

-Because of its overdependence on outsourcing, distant manufacturing, and reduced number of suppliers, consumer electronics supply chains have been experiencing difficulties for some time.
+Because of its over dependence on outsourcing, distant manufacturing, and reduced number of suppliers, consumer electronics supply chains have been experiencing difficulties for some time.
 The pandemic just brought these issues to the surface.

 Although there was evidence that the disruption caused by the pandemic has started to slow down and return to normal, with new developments such as the Russian invasion of Ukraine and the geopolitical situation in the whole world, it is expected that the disruption of consumer electronics supply chains will continue in the years to come.